malis-course/MALIS/labs/lab2/README.md

-# Lab 2: Gradient Descent and The Perceptron
+# Lab 2: Gradient Descent

 In this lab session, you will gain practical knowledge on gradient descent.